Punsach/Punsach.github.io/aboutme.md

 **Currently, I am working as the Head Teaching Assistant of the Data Structures and Algorithms class at my university and am working on improving the material for the course.
 Additionally, I am working as an instructor for a seminar that prepares students for coding interviews, and working on designing material for the course.**

-**Additionally, I work as a student developer for DevSTAC, a group of students that work on building applications for organizations on campus.
-I am in the process of creating a React.js training program to prepare student developers to use the technology for our projects.**

-**This summer, I will be working as a Software Engineering Intern at TripAdvisor in Needham, MA.
-I will work in Full Stack Web Development, and am very excited!**
+**Over this past summer I have been a Software Engineering Intern at TripAdvisor on the Core Experience team.
+My work has been primarly in developing the UI through React, integrating optimized GraphQL scripts, and setting up data monitoring using Prometheus.
+I will continue to work part time for TripAdvisor throughout the fall. **

 # Skills